Provincial State of Emergency

 Proof of vaccination is required to participate in most public activities or to enter public places in Nova Scotia as of October 4, 2021: https://novascotia.ca/coronavirus/proof-of-full-vaccination-policy/

 COVID-19 vaccinations are available from NS Health for all those aged 12+ as well as booster shots for aged 18+.
 COVID-19 vaccination appointments must be made online at https://www.novascotia.ca/vaccination or by phone at 1-833-797-7772.

 For current Provincial information on the pandemic: www.novascotia.ca/coronavirus

 - Masks are mandatory in indoor and outdoor public places, including all common areas in your workplaces.
+Three-ply or N95s are now recommended.
 Please remember that any restaurant, store, or service you visit is someone's workplace - be considerate.
 For more on the guidelines, types of acceptable masks and use, visit Coronavirus (COVID-19): masks

 - Restriction updates: As the Province announces updates to measures put in place to help contain the spread of COVID-19, they can be found at Coronavirus (COVID-19): restriction updates

 - Business operating guidelines can be found at Coronavirus (COVID-19): working and businesses

 - See "Additional Resources" at the bottom of this page.